ReFirmLabs/binwalk/src/structures/README.md

  * It returns structures::common::StructureError on failure.
  */
 fn parse_my_structure(data: &[u8]) -> Result<usize, structures::common::StructureError> {
-    // The header CRC is calculated over the first 15 bytes of the header const CRC_CALC_LEN: usize = 15;
+    // The header CRC is calculated over the first 15 bytes of the header (everything except the header_crc field) const CRC_CALC_LEN: usize = 15;

     // Define a data structure; structure members must be in the order in which they appear in the data